Back

 • Added tooltips to clarify ownership requirements for Services and Functionalities

-Redesigned Webhook Form
+Redesigned Webhook Form#redesigned-webhook-form

 • Streamlined layout using cards